Evolinc/Evolinc-II/README.md

 ### Using CyVerse Discovery Environment

 The [Evolinc-II app](https://de.cyverse.org/de/?type=apps&app-id=3ef009a2-7b99-11e6-a1d6-008cfa5ae621&system-id=de) is currently integrated in CyVerse’s Discovery Environment and is free to use by researchers.
 The complete tutorial is available at this [CyVerse wiki](https://wiki.cyverse.org/wiki/display/TUT/Evolinc+in+the+Discovery+Environment).
+If you do not have access to a high performance computing cluster we highly recommend using Evolinc-II within the DE.
+Limited computing resources can lead to extremely long Evolinc-II run times, especially when searching through large genomes.
+Not only is the CyVerse DE free to researchers, but many of the genomes are already integrated (and almost all others are available through CoGe; genomevolution.org), thereby alleviating the data storage hurdle common with these types of analyses.

 # Issues
 If you experience any issues with running this Docker image, please contact *upendradevisetty at goooglemail.com*